 Note: Restricted to females who report more than zero minutes on food preparation Cooking includes food preparation and related cleaning activities.
 This survey aggregates a variety of national nutrition and time use surveys, including the American Time Use Survey (ATUS), America's Use of Time Project (AUTP) of 1975-76 and 1985-86, the Multinational Comparative Time-Budget Research Project (MCTRP) of 1965-66, and the National Time Diary Study (NTDS) of 1994-95.
-Low income is defined as the lowest 25 percent of respondent income; middle income is defined as the middle 50 percent of respondent income, and high income is defined as the highest 25 percent of respondent income.
+Low income is defined as the lowest 25 percent of respondent income, and high income is defined as the highest 25 percent of respondent income.